wh0th3h3llam1/PdfDing/README.md

 devices.
 It's designed be to be minimal, fast, and easy to set up using Docker.

 The name is a combination of PDF and *ding*.
 Ding is the German word for thing.
 Thus, PdfDing is a thing for your PDFs.
-Inspired by [linkding](https://github.com/sissbruecker/linkding).
+Initially inspired by [linkding](https://github.com/sissbruecker/linkding).

 ## Live Demo
 Try PdfDing on the demo instance: https://demo.pdfding.com